pvk-developer/BTB/CONTRIBUTING.rst

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/HDI-Project/BTB/issues.
+The best way to send feedback is to file an issue at the `GitHub Issues page`_.

 If you are proposing a feature: